LucaBozzetto/Assignment-3-2750/README.md

 The assignment's focus was to implement a standard and apply defensive programming techniques.
 The C code was extensively tested for memory leaks using [Valgrind](http://valgrind.org/).
 Moreover a test harness suite developed by UoG TAs was run in order to check the code for errors.
+At the moment the project is meant to be used only on Linux or MacOS.
 If you wish to check the assignment PDFs you can find them in the `/assignments` folder.

 ## Installation and Running